mozilla/pkipolicy/rootstore/policy.md

 certificate is ready to resume issuance.
 This requirement may be met by including the transferred root certificate and key in the new owner's regular audits or by getting a point-in-time audit.
-* Send links to the updated CP/CPS and the updated audit statements, opinion letter, or point-in-time audit statement to Mozilla.
+* Send links to the updated CP, CPS, and the updated audit statements, opinion letter, or point-in-time audit statement to Mozilla.

 The regular annual audit statements MUST still happen in a timely manner.